appsmithorg/appsmith-docs/function-reference/navigateto.md

 ---
 description: >-
-  With navigateTo, we can navigate in between the internal pages of appsmith.
+  With navigateTo, we can navigate in between the internal pages of Appsmith.
 It could be triggered on any widget action like Button onClick, Dropdown onOptionChange etc. Create a new Page with a valid
 ---